-Tegrity Campus is a service that makes class time available 24/1/69 automated of the frame turing every lecture.
-With a simple one-click start-and-stop process, you cap ture all computer screens and corresponding audio in a format that is easily searchable, frame by frame.
+Tegrity Campus is a service that makes class time available 24/7 by automatically capturing every lecture.
+With a simple one-click start-and-stop process, you capture all computer screens and corresponding audio in a format that is easily searchable, frame by frame.
 Students can replay any part of any class with easy-to-use browser-based viewing on a PC, Mac, or other mobile device.

 Help turn your students' study time into learning moments immediately supported by your lecture.
 With Tegrity Campus, you also increase intent listening and class participation by easing students' concerns about note-taking.
 Lecture Capture will make it more likely you will see students' faces, not the tops of their heads.
-To learn more about Tegrity, watch a 2-minute Flash demo at http://tegritycampus.mhhe.com.
+To learn more about Tegrity, watch a 2-minute Flash demo at www.mhhe.com/tegrity.